IBM-Cloud/openwhisk-emoting/README.md

    ./deploy.sh --installApi
    ```

+   You may need to use `wsk bluemix login` so that the `wsk` command line can create the API in Bluemix.

-1. Make note of your API base path in the output.
-The base path looks like `https://123456-abcd-7890123-gws.api-gw.mybluemix.net/emoting/1`.
+1. Make note of your API Gateway base path in the output.
+The base path looks like `https://service.us.apiconnect.ibmcloud.com/gws/apigateway/api/abcdeff9d9300320200dhcdbcddc/emoting/1`.

 1. Edit `docs/js/emoting.js` and change the `apiUrl` value to your API base path.